iivanoo/covid-apps-observer/data/data_us/reports/resources/org.horizonhealth.android.hzhsh.telehealth___12.9.01.000_00/report.md

 > Works well<br> :date: __2020-06-25 21:28:27__

 > Honestly love the App, it really helps during this time of pandemic and keeping people in touch with there team.
 Also it's great for when this pandemic is over bc its easier to actually talk about what I need to talk about instead of being distracted by the chaos of waiting rooms and Medicaid Cabs and stress.
 Just the comfort of your own home is nice when it comes to Mental Health.
 Only bad this is my video calls have dropped and there's no way to get back into your appointment if it glitch out.<br> :date: __2020-04-22 21:28:11__

-> Depends on if someone else in the house is using WiFi or not on how well the video goes.<br> :date: __2020-04-17 20:09:33__